yhu1996/Voting/README.md

 ## Setup the problem

 Suppose that there are 100 people and two parties.
 Each person can support one party.
-At first, there are 50 people supporting Party R and 50 people supporting Party B. The deadline of voting is fixed.
+At first, there are 50 people supporting Party R and 50 people supporting Party B. The deadline for voting is fixed.
 People can discuss with friends and change their opinions before the deadline.
-Here is a question: if Party R wants to win, what is the best distribution of its initial supporters?
+Here is the question: if Party R wants to win, what is the best distribution of its initial supporters?

 ## Modeling